-The study, published in the Journal of Clinical Oncology, challenges the widely held assumption that chemotherapy-induced neuropathy will mostly cause no serious long-term effects.
+The findings, published in the Journal of Clinical Oncology, challenge the widely held assumption that chemotherapy-induced neuropathy will mostly cause no serious long-term effects.

 “Many cancer survivors are told these chemo-related symptoms will eventually go away.
 Our study found that’s just not the case,” said first author Kerri Winters-Stone, Elnora E. Thompson Distinguished Professor in the OHSU School of Nursing and co-leader of the Knight Cancer Institute’s Cancer Prevention and Control Program.